Baggage porters, bellhops, & concierges

 Education & Skills

 Data on higher education choices for Baggage porters, bellhops, & concierges from The Department of Education and Census Bureau.
-The most common major for Baggage porters, bellhops, & concierges is Business but the most specialized major according to RCA in 2023 were Legal.
+The most common major for Baggage porters, bellhops, & concierges is Business but the most specialized major according to RCA in 2024 were Communication Technologies.

 Among the necessary skills for Baggage porters, bellhops, & concierges, Service Orientation stands, but the revealed comparative advantage (RCA) shows that Baggage porters, bellhops, & concierges need more than the average amount of Service Orientation.